canonical/ubuntu-cloud-docs/public-images/public-images-how-to/use-local-cloud-init-ds.rst

 .. _use-local-ds:

-Create and Use a Local Cloud-Init Datasource
+Create and use a local cloud-init datasource
 ============================================

 Purpose
 -------

-The steps in this How-To guide will allow you to create a seed image that defines a custom cloud-init datasource.
+The steps in this how-to guide will allow you to create an Ubuntu seed image that defines a custom cloud-init datasource.

-Using a custom local datasource is a great way to inject custom user data or metadata into cloud images launched locally, e.g. with `qemu`.
+Using a custom local datasource is a great way to inject custom user data or metadata into cloud images launched locally, e.g. with `QEMU`.
+Launching images in this way is handy for anything from testing to running private workloads.

 Requirements
 ------------